 FAQs about Testing in the Time of COVID-19

 Currently there are two major types of tests, each with a particular purpose.
-Antigen testing (Ag) seeks to identify an active infection by looking for the virus itself (or some of the proteins known to make up the virus), and a positive Ag test is an indication of current or active infection.
+Swab testing seeks to identify an active infection by looking for the virus itself (or some of the proteins known to make up the virus), and a positive swab test is an indication of current or active infection.

-Some patients with the virus and/or a positive Ag test have active symptoms (fever, cough, shortness of breath, chills, headache, muscle pain, sore throat, shaking chills, or new loss of taste or smell, vomiting or diarrhea) while others have NO symptoms (asymptomatic).
-In both situations, a patient may test positive and is considered contagious for the disease.
+Some patients with the virus and/or a positive swab test have active symptoms (fever, cough, shortness of breath, chills, fatigue, headache, muscle pain, sore throat, shaking chills, or new loss of taste or smell, vomiting or diarrhea) while others have NO symptoms (asymptomatic).
+In either situation, a patient may test positive and is considered contagious for the disease.
 A negative test in a symptomatic patient does NOT guarantee they do not have the disease as there can be problems with the specimen collection or lab error.

 Antibody tests (AB) seek to determine if a patient had a prior infection, not an active infection.
 Antibodies are of two types: a short lived one which may appear in blood as early as 3 days after the onset of symptoms, and one that persists for a longer period but is not detectable until 14 days after the onset of symptoms.

 Swab testing as the name would imply, involves placing a device into either the nose or mouth to collect a specimen.
 Initially the most widely used swab test for COVID-19 was a nasopharyngeal (way back in your nose to absorb some mucous in that area) swab.
 Other types of swabs have gained acceptance as testing abilities have improved.
 Today many swab tests are performed by the patient or parent while the health care professional monitors to ensure the procedure is followed.
 Patient self-collections have proven to be effective, require use of less personal protective equipment and are now the primary collection method at most centers.